Ed Brinkman: Detroit Tigers

+Three teams in 1975

-He was involved in a three-team deal on November 18, 1974 in which he was first traded along with Bob Strampe and Dick Sharon from the Tigers to the San Diego Padres for Nate Colbert and then sent to the St. Louis Cardinals for Sonny Siebert, Alan Foster and Rich Folkers.
+He was involved in a three-team deal on November 18, 1974, in which he was first traded along with Bob Strampe and Dick Sharon from the Tigers to the San Diego Padres for Nate Colbert and then sent to the St. Louis Cardinals for Sonny Siebert, Alan Foster and Rich Folkers.
 Danny Breeden went from the Padres to the Cardinals to subsequently complete the transactions.
 Brinkman appeared in 24 games with the Cardinals before being traded along with Tommy Moore to the Texas Rangers for Willie Davis on June 4, 1975.
 After only one appearance with the Rangers, his contract was purchased by the New York Yankees on June 13, 1975.
-He played in 44 games for the Yankees before they gave him his unconditional release on March 29, 1976 as, he continued to be hampered by his back injury.
-Brinkman played his final major league game on September 28, 1975 at the age of 33.
+He played in 44 games for the Yankees before they gave him his unconditional release on March 29, 1976, as, he continued to be hampered by his back injury.
+Brinkman played his final major league game on September 28, 1975, at the age of 33.

 Career statistics

 In a fifteen-year major league career, Brinkman played in 1,845 games, accumulating 1,355 hits in 6,045 at bats for a .224 career batting average along with 60 home runs, 461 runs batted in and an on-base percentage of .280.
 Defensively, he recorded a .970 fielding percentage as a shortstop.

-Brinkman holds the American League record for the fewest hits in a season while playing a minimum of 150 games, with 82 hits in 1965.
+Brinkman led the AL in games played twice, won a Gold Glove Award at shortstop, and was named to the American League All-Star team in 1973.
+He holds the American League record for the fewest hits in a season while playing a minimum of 150 games, with 82 hits in 1965.

 Coaching career

 After his playing career he was hired by the Tigers as a minor league roving fielding instructor in 1976.
 Brinkman then became a minor league manager in the Detroit organization, leading the 1977 Montgomery Rebels to a first-place finish in the Southern League.
 He spent 1979 on the Tigers' MLB coaching staff.
 Later, he was a coach and scout with the Chicago White Sox for 18 years (1983–2000), initially as the ChiSox' MLB infield coach (1983–1988) and then special assignment scout.
 He retired after the 2000 season.

-Ed Brinkman died on September 30, 2008 at the age of 66, due to complications from heart failure.
+Ed Brinkman died on September 30, 2008, at the age of 66, due to complications from heart failure.
 His younger brother, Chuck Brinkman also played in Major League Baseball as a catcher.